-For example, assume you try to sync 10,000 records to Salesforce in a single sync and 5 of the records are actually locked for some reason (by users within Salesforce) when the sync kicks off.
+Imagine you are trying to sync 10,000 records to Salesforce in a single sync, and five of the records are locked within Salesforce at the beginning of the sync.

 - During that sync run, imagine two of those five records become available for update.
 Because Hightouch performs retries during an active sync, these two will update successfully during the sync run.

 - On the subsequent sync run, Hightouch automatically retries the remaining three records.
 Assuming they're unlocked by that point, they will successfully update on the subsequent sync.
 Hightouch continues to retry the failed rows until they are successfully synced.

 If part of my sync failed, does Hightouch retry every row in the sync?

 No, Hightouch only retries failed rows.
 For example, if you try to sync 1,000 rows to Salesforce, but only 600 pass, Hightouch retries only the 400 that failed.

 How can I be alerted to failing rows or syncs?